Proof of Stake Vs. Proof of Work

 As mentioned above, PoW involves miners solving a cryptographic puzzle to validate a transaction.
 The miners compete to solve the problem by providing the correct answer, also known as a hash.
 Once the computers in the network authorize every transaction, miners are rewarded with the blockchain’s native currency in addition to a transaction fee.

-In Bitcoin mining, a group of network transactions is assembled into a memory pool, also referred to as a mempool.
+In crypto mining, a group of network transactions is assembled into a memory pool, also referred to as a mempool.
 Miners then compete to verify each sale in the mempool by employing substantial computational power to solve the mathematical puzzle.
 The first miner to solve the problem receives a block reward plus network transaction fees.
 The mempool now becomes verified and is added to the blockchain in the form of a block.
 Hashcash(SHA-256) is the proof of work function employed by Bitcoin miners to solve the intricate puzzles and add blocks onto the blockchain.

 Key Features of Proof of Work Consensus